-The ESF Managing Authorities Network in the Danube Region aims at strengthening cooperation and coordination between ESF+ Programmes and the EU Danube Strategy for a greater positive impact on social cohesion in the Danube Region.
+The ESF Managing Authorities Network in the Danube Region aims at strengthening cooperation and coordination between ESF+ Programmes and the EU Danube Strategy.
+Thereby, the network wants to achieve a greater positive impact on social cohesion in the Danube Region.

-Since 2015, the network works together to find a common ground for ESF relevant policy proposals in order to develop and establish state of the art policies in
+Since 2015, the network works together to build capacities for transnational programme implementation and to promote state of the art social policies in the following areas:

 The ESF network is the first network of ESIF Managing Authorities in the Danube Region.

 Discussing thematic priorities for transnational cooperation and concrete needs for capacity building.
 Exchange on needs and potential initiatives to support refugees fleeing the war in Ukraine.

 Site visit at the social enterprise “Magdas Hotel”, a vocational training programme for refugees and hotel in Vienna (AT).